Killing of David Byrne: Legal

-On 18 May 2016 Patrick Hutch, the brother of Gary Hutch, was charged at the Criminal Courts of Justice with the murder of David Byrne.
+On 18 May 2016, Patrick Hutch, the brother of Gary Hutch, was charged at the Criminal Courts of Justice with the murder of David Byrne.
 There was no application for bail; the defendant was granted legal aid and remanded to appear in Clover Hill District Court on 25 May.
 The trial of Patrick Hutch for murder and possession of firearms was later set for January 2018 at the non-jury Special Criminal Court; he was denied bail.
 On 20 February 2019, all charges against Patrick Hutch were dropped and he walked free from court.

-In October 2019 the High Court ordered the Director of Public Prosecutions to provide transcripts of the collapsed trial to the Garda Síochána Ombudsman Commission.
-Jonathan Dowdall, a former Sinn Féin counciller, was subsequently charged with the Regency murder.
+In October 2019, the High Court ordered the Director of Public Prosecutions to provide transcripts of the collapsed trial to the Garda Síochána Ombudsman Commission.
+Jonathan Dowdall, a former Sinn Féin party councillor, was subsequently charged with the Regency murder.

 In April 2021, Gerry Hutch became the subject of a European Arrest Warrant as Gardaí said they had enough evidence to charge him with murder in connection with the shooting of David Byrne.
 The EAW was issued after the Director for Public Prosecutions moved that he be charged with murder and tried before the Special Criminal Court.
 He is also likely to face other charges, such as attempted murder and possession of firearms.
-An investigation file was submitted by Garda detectives based in Ballymun to the DPP late in 2020.
+An investigation file was submitted by Garda detectives based in Ballymun, Dublin to the DPP late in 2020.

-In April 2021 three men appeared in court in relation to the shooting.
-In August 2021 Gerry Hutch was arrested in Spain on foot of the European Arrest Warrant in connection with the shooting.
-In September 2021 Gerry Hutch was extradited to the Republic of Ireland and charged with the murder of David Byrne.
+In April 2021, three men appeared in court in relation to the shooting.
+In August 2021, Gerry Hutch was arrested in Spain on foot of the European Arrest Warrant in connection with the shooting.
+In September 2021, Gerry Hutch was extradited to Ireland and charged with the murder of David Byrne.

-On September 28, 2022 both Jonathan Dowdall and his father Patrick pleaded guilty to facilitating the murder of David Byrne.
+On 28 September 2022, both Jonathan Dowdall and his father Patrick pleaded guilty to facilitating the murder of David Byrne.

-On 3 October 2022 the Special Criminal Court was told that Jonathan Dowdall was willing to be a witness in the Regency shooting trial.
+On 3 October 2022, the Special Criminal Court was told that Jonathan Dowdall was willing to be a witness in the Regency shooting trial.
 The trial was adjourned for a week.
 Though Dowdall had been convicted of facilitating the murder, the charge of murder against him had been dropped.
 Dowdall is under Garda protection and is being assessed for the witness protection programme.

+In April 2023, Gerry Hutch was acquitted of the murder of David Byrne.